contaware/git-docs-notes/README.md

   (legacy command `git checkout <branchname>`)

-- In the HEAD detached state, commits can be performed, but as soon as we switch away, the Git garbage collector will delete those commits.
-To avoid the removal of the commits generated in the detached state, create a branch and switch to it:
+- In the HEAD detached state, commits can be performed, but as soon as we switch away, the Git garbage collector will delete them after some time.
+To avoid that, create a branch and switch to it:

   ```
   git switch -c <branchname>